benjamindehli/overtonium/README.md

 | 50 cents | 3.3 px | 7.1 px |
 | 200 cents | 13.3 px | 14.1 px |

-This replaced a scale that normalised to each strip's own depth, which had the needle running to both edges whatever the depth was set to, so it said nothing about how deep the modulation went.
-The needle now parks only when nothing is sounding: a partial with no modulation on it reads dead centre, which under the old scale meant nothing and now means in tune.
+A scale normalised to each strip's own depth would run the needle to both edges whatever the depth was set to, saying nothing about how deep the modulation goes.
+The needle parks only when nothing is sounding, so a partial with no modulation on it reads dead centre, which means in tune.

 At the display's fifteen frames a second, an LFO above about seven Hz is faster than the lamp can follow and reads as a shimmer rather than as a pulse.
 That is a limit of the frame rate rather than of the lamp, and raising the frame rate to fix it would cost far more than the lamps do.